Home | Benchmarks | Categories | Atom Feed

 ICEYE's Satellite Imagery

 ICEYE is a 10-year-old manufacturer and operator of a Synthetic Aperture Radar (SAR) satellite fleet.
-They have a headquarters in Espoo, Finland, about a 25-minute drive from Helsinki city centre as well as offices in Poland and the UK.
+They have a headquarters in Espoo, Finland, about a 25-minute drive from Helsinki city centre as well as offices in Poland, Luxembourg and the UK.

 ICEYE's satellites can see through clouds, smoke, rain, snow and certain types of camouflage attempting to cover the ground below.
 They can capture images day or night at resolutions as fine as 50cm.